Installing JEditor is as simple as installing any Jira add-on/app. To install JEditor do the following:

 - Replace.
-On this tab, you can configure JEditor Renderer's replace rule.
-These rules are executed during rendering of field data (during page load) and allow to replace any text (it's possible to use regular expressions) in any JEditor-rendered field.
+On this tab, you can configure JEditor Renderer's replace rules.
+These rules are executed during page load and allow to replace any text (it's possible to use regular expressions) in any JEditor-rendered field.
 For more information see Replace With.

 - Syntax Highlight.
 On this tab, you can configure some options for JEditor's code highlighter.
 It's possible to collapse all code snippets by default and hide/show line numbers.

 If you are currently evaluating JEditor you probably want to know if JEditor is better than Jira's RTE (default built-in editor) and why.
 That's a tricky question.
 The answer is yes and no.